Updated

 - group discussions.

 Also note that the repeat-offender 18-month DUI school does include a “community reentry monitoring” element.
-This helps to transition the driver back into “normal” life.
+This helps to transition you back into “normal” life.

 The monitoring consists of help moving away from the rigorous California DUI school requirements and into self-help programs such as Alcoholics Anonymous.
-During this time, the program provider may also help the participant with job placement, if necessary.
+During this time, the program provider may also help you with job placement, if necessary.

 4. How long does an SB 38 last?

-5. What happens if a person fails the program?
+5. What happens if I fail the program?

-If a driver is ordered into this class, attendance and completion will be a condition of the driver’s DUI probation.
-A failure to complete the program means a violation of this probation and the violator would then have to attend a probation violation hearing.
+If you are ordered into this class, attendance and completion will be a condition of your DUI probation.
+A failure to complete the program violates your probation, and you would then have to attend a probation violation hearing.

-SB 38 participants are allowed a few absences.
-However, they must make these up before being issued a certificate of completion.2
+You are allowed a few absences.
+However, you must make these up before being issued a certificate of completion.2

-If a person exceeds the set number of absences, he will be dropped from the SP.
+If you exceed the set number of absences, you will be dropped from the SB 38 program.

-Please also note that a participant can be dropped from a California DUI school program if:
+Please also note that you can be dropped from a California DUI school program if:

-- the instructor believes the participant poses a threat to the instructor or any other student(s).3
+- the instructor believes you pose a threat to the instructor or any other student(s).3

-6. Must school attendees remain sober during the program?
+6. Must I remain sober during the program?

-Offenders are expected to maintain sobriety while participating in a court-ordered DUI education program.
-If a participant is suspected of being under the influence in class, the program may:
+You are expected to maintain sobriety while participating in a court-ordered DUI education program.
+If you are suspected of being under the influence in class, the program may:

-- require the participant to undergo a breathalyzer or other chemical screening, or
+- require you to undergo a breathalyzer or other chemical screening, or

-- expel the participant from the class and drop him/her from the program.4
+- expel you from the class and drop you from the program.4

-Upon successful completion of an SB 38, a participant is given a certificate of completion and documentation recording program fulfillment.
-The person then provides the same to either:
+Upon successful completion of an SB 38, you are given a certificate of completion and documentation recording program fulfillment.
+You then provide the same to either:

 - the court, or